✔ No account fees or minimums ✔ Up to 3.80% APY

 • Limit the bills you pay with your savings account.
 The less information is out there, the less likely it is to fall into a thief’s hands.

 • Don’t attempt more than your account’s transaction limit.
-Usually, plan on paying no more than six monthly bills with your savings account.
-Check with your financial institution, however, to find out your exact transaction limits.
+Some savings accounts may allow no more than six withdrawals per month.
+Check with your financial institution to find out your exact transaction limits.

 • Maintain an adequate balance.
 Transferring money from your checking account and depositing cash or paychecks into your savings account will help ensure you don’t overdraft the account.

 Savings accounts are excellent tools for earning interest and working towards your financial goals.
-However, they are less suitable for making payments because you can’t write checks from a savings account.
-Although you can make payments from savings accounts in a pinch, it’s better to use checking accounts for these transactions.
-After all, it’s what checking accounts are designed for.
+However, they are less suitable for making payments because you typically can’t write checks from a savings account.
+However, you can usually make payments from savings accounts by automatic transfers.

 FAQ